The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/york-pa-351-loucks-rd.md

 latitudeLongitude = ["39.98364392","-76.74072568"]
 +++

 ***York, PA (351 Loucks Rd)*** was a *Pizza Time Theatre* location that opened on August 23, 1983 and closed on February 19, 1984 with a Balcony Stage and unknown cabaret/lounge acts.
 Very little is known about this location, mainly because it was either undocumented, or short lived.
-This location is not to be confused with the {{< wiki-link "York, PA (2801 E Market St)" >}}, which opened on March 4, 1983 as a ShowBiz Pizza Place, received CU in 1991, and is still open today with the 2.0 remodel.
+This location is not to be confused with the [York, PA (2801 E Market St)], which opened on March 4, 1983 as a ShowBiz Pizza Place, received CU in 1991, and is still open today with the 2.0 remodel.

 ## History